getify/You-Dont-Know-JS/es6 & beyond/ch2.md

 Although we invoke as `controller.makeRequest(..)`, the `this.helper` reference fails, because `this` here doesn't point to `controller` as it normally would.
 Where does it point?
 It lexically inherits `this` from the surrounding scope.
 In this previous snippet, that's the global scope, where `this` points to the global object.
 Ugh.

-In addition to lexical `this`, arrow functions also have lexical `arguments` -- they don't have their own `arguments` array but instead inherit from their parent -- as well as lexical `super` and `new.target` (see "Classes" in Chapter 3).
+In addition to lexical `this`, arrow functions also have lexical `arguments` -- they don't have their own `arguments` object but instead inherit from their parent -- as well as lexical `super` and `new.target` (see "Classes" in Chapter 3).

 So now we can conclude a more nuanced set of rules for when `=>` is appropriate and not: